swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 If an instructor is having trouble logging in, an administrator can verify the following information.

 * Be sure the GitHub user name is accurate.
 * Click on `Change permissions` and be sure `Is active` is checked.
-No other permissions should be checked unless the instructor is also an otherwise authorized user.
+No other permissions should be checked unless the instructor is also an otherwise authorised user.
 * `Logging in allowed` should show next to the GitHub name in the profile.
 If it says `Allow logging in with GitHub`, click this to allow logging in.
 This must be done **after** setting permissions to active above.

 #### Admin roles